shakespeareances.comCaricature of Shakespeare

 Lady Bird Johnson (Terri McMahon) and the president (Jack Willis).
 Photo by Jenny Graham, Oregon Shakespeare Festival.

 The fourth aspect of perfection is the acting.
 It's not fair to single out any specific actor because all are in top form; this is as solid an ensemble performance as you will ever see.
 Still, we must mention the two leads who achieve the impossible—making us see them as the original historic icons they were portraying rather than imposing our own image of those iconic figures on the presenters.
 Jack Willis not only nails Johnson's Texas Hill Country dialect, he captures what came to be known as the "Johnson Treatment," the president's way of talking that comes across as down-home friendliness and ego-stroking supportive but carries strains of cajoling and threats.
-Humphrey sums up the Johnson Treatment this way: "The question is, did I hear him say what I thought I heard him say?
+Humphrey (Peter Frechette) sums up the Johnson Treatment this way: "The question is, did I hear him say what I thought I heard him say?
 Or did I hear him say what he knows I want to hear him say?"
 His personality had more cache than his fame.
 Kenajuan Bentley fleshes out King to give us the man beyond the pulpit.
 King was one of the greatest public speakers of all time, but the private King was not so self-assured as he worked hard to organize a movement and build consensus, constantly molding the divergent goals and personalities of the various civil rights organizations into his overriding agenda.
 His fame had more cache than his personality.

 He and Johnson share three key scenes in All the Way, but they are each always on each other's minds, antagonists against each other though fighting for the same thing.
 We also see the two heroes' tragic flaws emerge: Johnson's need to be liked and his obsessive drive to control even things far beyond his reach; King's need to maintain his status as the nation's preeminent black man and his desire to appear ever holy despite being merely human.
 Still, over the course of the play, both men seem invincible, giants with the moral courage and physical will to effect social change against all odds.
 But the play's ending (and our own knowledge of subsequent history) foreshadows how the attributes that made them such great leaders and politicians turn out to be the very qualities that would lead to their downfalls.
 As Johnson promises the audience that someday soon "they will gut me like a deer," we already see King's gutting begin off to the side, and Wallace is smirking: "Ain't nothin' over," the defeated Alabama governor says.
 "It's just gettin' started."